Navigation Home - AA-Fishing Lakes Fish

 Bass fishing is a major draw at Wilson Lake, with smallmouth bass, largemouth bass and spotted bass being popular targets.
 The lake's structure, including submerged vegetation, rocky areas, and drop-offs, provides excellent habitat for bass.
 Anglers can target bass using various techniques such as topwater lures, jigs, and crankbaits.
 Spring and fall are typically the best seasons for bass fishing, as the fish are more active and feeding aggressively.

-In addition to bass there are crappie, catfish, bluegill, white bass, yellow perch and both stripers and hybrid stripersresiding in the lake which offers a multitude of fishing opportunities.
+In addition to bass there are crappie, catfish, bluegill, white bass, yellow perch and both stripers and hybrid stripers residing in the lake which offers a multitude of fishing options.
 If you like to fish from shore, there are numerous spots to wet a line - including a fishing pier with handicap access.
 Boat docks, timber, bluffs and some backwater brush provide the primary cover for predator fish species.
 Schooling fish follow the bait - typically deep in summer and winter, moving shallower in Spring and Fall.
 Numerous boat ramps are located around the lake for launching pleasure and fishing boats of all kinds.
 Kayaks, canoes and small fishing boats can be portaged from many of the shoreline fishing locations.
 Marinas, stores, camping and lodging are also scattered around the lake for convenience.

 Wilson Lake is also known for its populations of sauger, white bass, striped bass, and hybrid stripers.
 These game fish provide exciting action, especially during their seasonal migrations and feeding frenzies.
 Casting or trolling with artificial lures such as jigs, spoons, or crankbaits can yield great results.